-The children will perform a class assembly to celebrate and share their learning with their parents termly.
+Towards the end of the year the children will perform a class assembly to celebrate and share their learning with their parents.

 There will be 2 parents' evenings, which provide the opportunity for teachers and parents to discuss each child's progress.